TanStack/query/docs/src/pages/docs/api.md

   - Optional
   - Defaults to `false`
   - Set this to `true` to always fetch when the component mounts (regardless of staleness).
-- `refetchOnMount: Boolean`
-  - Optional
-  - Defaults to `true`
-  - If set to `false`, will disable additional instances of a query to trigger background refetches
 - `queryFnParamsFilter: Function(args) => filteredArgs`
   - Optional
   - This function will filter the params that get passed to `queryFn`.